JesseBausell/hs6PROCESS_INTERACTIVE/README.md

 morel_Correction_pw.m

 Program Description:
-hs6PROCESS_SEABASS processes raw field-collected backscattering coefficients following a series of steps.
+hs6PROCESS_INTERACTIVE processes raw field-collected backscattering coefficients following a series of steps.
 It is outfitted to process raw data contained in Hydrosoft-output ascii (.dat) files.
 Hydrosoft is a free software package provided by HOBI Labs for preliminary processing of its optical oceanographic instrumentation.
+It uses the following steps:
   1. Reads ascii data.
 Accepts uncorrected backscattering coefficients and uncorrected fluorescence.
   2. Calculates particulate backscattering coefficients (bbp)
     a.
 Calculates wavelength-dependent backscattering coefficients of pure-water using methods devised by Morrel (1974)
     b.
 Subtracts pure-water backscattering coefficients from total (uncorrected) backscattering coefficients
   3. Prompts user to select a subset of the cast for processing (unselected portions of the cast will be excluded from all subsequent steps)
   4. QA/QC bbp data. bbp spectra are flagged and removed by user:
-    a. user flags bbp spectra that may be contaminated
+    a. user flags 'suspect' bbp spectra that may be contaminated
     b. user determines whether to remove previously-flagged bbp spectra.
 If an a spectrum is removed, its corresponding (paired) fl values are removed automatically.
   5. Produces MAT/HDF5 file containing processed individual bbp spectra, corresponding fl values, as well as their depths and wavelengths
-  6. Depth-bin bbp and fl spectra.
+  6. Depth-bins bbp and fl spectra.
     a.
 Sigma-correct bbp spectra according to Doxaran et al. (2016) using depth-binned absorption spectra measured with ac-s.
 A binned absorption spectrum is chosen for each bbp spectrum using nearest neighbor approach with respect to depth.
-    b. bbp and fl are depth-binned at  the same bin size as the absorption spectra used to sigma-correct them
+    b. bbp and fl are depth-binned at the same bin size as that of the the absorption spectra used to sigma-correct them
   7. Produces Hydrolight-compatible ascii (.txt) file(s) containing depth-binned bbp and fl averages.

 User Instructions:
   1. Fill out metadata_HeaderFile_hs6.txt (as specified below)
-  2. Run hs6PROCESS_SEABASS using Matlab command window.
+  2. Run hs6PROCESS_INTERACTIVE using Matlab command window.
   3. Select appropriate metadata_HeaderFile_hs6.txt file when prompted.
-  4. Flag questionable bbp spetra for possible removal.
+  4. Select subset of ac-s cast for processing
     a.
-Examine depth profile comparing bbp channels (lowest wavelengths).
-These channels are oriented vertically by depth index (not by actual depth), with shallowest index on top.
+Examine time-series plot of ac-s cast (appears automatically).
+Plot displays ac-s vertical position (depth) over time (spectrum index).
     b.
-To create an acceptable range of c values, enter "y" into command window in response to message "Create ACS Limit?"
-To skip steps c-e, enter "n".
+To select subset of ac-s cast, enter "y" into command window
     c.
+Select cast subset by entering indices into command window.
+These can be entered individually (not recommended) or as an array, using a colon to separate beginning and end indices (recommended).
+Matlab's figure data cursor can help determine indices.
+    d.
+Evaluate previously-selected cast subset(s) (highlighted in red).
+To select an additional cast subset enter repeat steps b-c.
+    e.
+If satsified with previously-made selection(s) enter "n" into the command window.
+Re-confirm you are satisfied by entering "y"
+    f.
+If unsatisfied with selections, enter "redo" or "exit" to start over.
+  5. Flag questionable bbp spetra for possible removal.
+    a.
+Examine depth profiles of bbp channel.
+These channels are oriented vertically by depth index (as opposed to actual depth), with shallowest index on top.
+    b.
+To create an acceptable range of bbp values, enter "y" into command window in response to message "Create ACS Limit?"
+To skip steps
+    5c-e, enter "n".**
-Using the command window, enter an upper limit for bbp, press enter, enter a lower limit for bbp, and press enter.
+    c.
+When prompted, use the command window to: enter an upper limit for bbp, press enter, enter a lower limit for bbp, and press enter.
 "0" is good lower limit because bbp is always positive.
     d.
-Limits are indicated on depth profile by black vertical lines.
-Enter "y" or "n" into command window to accept limits or try again.
+Your selected Limits are indicated on depth profile by black vertical lines.
+Enter "y" into command window to accept limits or "n" to try again.
     e.
-Any spectrum containing bbp values outside of user-selected range will be automatically flagged.
-A flagged spectrum is indicated by a row of white stars (one on each channel).
-If satisfied with limits, enter "n" when "Create ACS limit? (y/n)" re- appears on command window.
+Any spectrum containing bbp values outside of user-selected range for channels 1-8 will be automatically flagged.
+A flagged spectrum is indicated by a row of white stars (one on each bbp channel).
+If satisfied with limits, enter "n" when "Create ACS limit? (y/n)" re-appears on command window.
     f.
 To flag a single spectrum enter "y" in response to "Flag additional ACS readings? (y/n):" command window prompt.
 Enter "n" to skip this step completely.
-      If "y" is entered, prompt will say "Enter depth of data you want to flag: ".
-Flag the spectrum of interest by entering its index into the command window.
-An identical bbp depth profile will then appear indicating ONLY the flagged spectrum that was just flagged.
-Confirm selection with
+If "y" is entered, prompt will read "Enter depth of data you want to flag: ".
+Enter the index of the spectrum of interest into the command window.
+You then will be asked to confirm or reject your selection ("y" or "n") as you view it.
+Repeat as many times as necessary.
+Respond with "n" to "Flag additional ACS readings? (y/n):" to stop flagging bbp specta.
-      "y", reject with "n".
-    g.
-Enter "n" in response to step f prompt shift end interactive QA/QC.
+    h.
+Enter "y" on command window in response to "Accept modified HS6 data? (y/n)".
+This piece of code is an artifact from a previous feature.
+However the coder (me) was too lazy to remove it, so please answer "y" so you don't mess anything up!
+  6. Evaluate flagged bbp spectra.
+You will now be asked to accept or reject your flagged bbp spectra.
+    a.
+View your first flagged bbp spectrum in the subplot display.
+Flagged spectrum (red) will be plotted with all bbp spectra (blue) that fall within the 2 m depth bin (e.g. 0-2 m, 2-4 m, etc.) that encompasses it.
+Flagged c spectrum will also be ploted along with bbp spectra in the adjacent 2 m depth bin(s).
+Solid black lines represent mean +/- 3*sigma of the unflagged c spectrum within a bin.
+Subplots are also labeled with numerical depth (m) of flagged spectrum.
+    b.
+Compare shape and magnitude of flagged bbp spectrum against unflagged spectra.
+    b.
+In the command window, enter "keep" to retain and "discard" to remove spectrum from analysis.
+DO NOT SELECT "EDIT"
+    c.
+Confirm your decision using "y" or "n"
+    d.
+Repeat steps a-c with the remainder of flagged c spectra.

 Filling out metadata_HeaderFile_hs6.txt:
 hs6PROCESS_SEABASS relies on a metadata header to process hs6 data.
 All information pertaining to the specific hs6 cast should be included in this header.
 A header template (metadata_HeaderFile_hs6.txt), indicating important fields, is provided in the hs6PROCESS_SEABASS repository on GitHub.
 When filling out this header file, the first three headers (indicating user instructions) should be left alone.
 Required information fields contain = signs.
 USER SHOULD ONLY ALTER TEXT APPEARING ON THE RIGHT HAND SIDE OF =.
 User should indicate unavailability of desired information with "NA".
 DO NOT DELETE ROWS!
 Below are fields contained in metadata_HeaderFile_hs6.txt and instructions on how to fill them out.
 Spaces should never be used in header fields; use underscore instead (_).